dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 ### &#x1D76B; [Oneirontology: Ontologies of Dreams](#oneirontology-ontologies-of-dreams)

 No. We want to sow seeds of virtue in a soil that foments fruition.
-In pursuit of this, humanity needs to identify those of us who can heal the social fabric and restore its natural providence.
+In pursuit of this, humanity needs to identify those of Us who can heal the social fabric and restore its natural providence.
 So, therefore, Oneironauts are communitarian healers of mind, body and spirit.
 We seek to magnify the capabilities of others towards the attainment of our collective dreams.

-We identify the strength of society's dreams through an analytical comparison of ontological perspectives on our collective dreams.
+We identify the strength of society's dreams through an analytical comparison of ontological perspectives on Our collective dreams.
-Therefore, we must seek to understand the desires, pains, urges and needs of others in an attempt to measure their dreams.
+Therefore, We must seek to understand the desires, pains, urges and needs of others in an attempt to measure their dreams.
 Every religion needs a mission and Oneirontology's is to protect & empower others, espeicially those whose capacity for achieving their dreams has been